MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ### Use Cases

-@Mookse- It is not clear what the difference is between the general and the compelling use cases.
-How these use cases map to the alpha customer segments?
+@Mookse How do these use cases map to the alpha customer segments?
 The goal is get to the example below. @sheikita

-Memory Loss and Elderly
+- Memory Loss and Elderly
   - Life Story Documentation: Preserves personal histories for future generations. --> A Grandparent’s Legacy for Future Generations
   - Memory Stimulation: Aids in recalling and sharing past experiences.
   - Family Sharing: Facilitates sharing memories with family members.

+**Can do**.
+Will patch up Miro first

 #### General Categories of Use Cases